digitaltrails/vdu_controls/README.md

   * Handle ddcutil-service unexpected event types (don't raise an error dialog).
   * The main window height will automatically resize to accommodate the number of controls present.
   * Toggling lux brighness-interpolation now immediately updates the profile-plot to reflect the change.
+  * Fix the Lux Dialog, it was turning off interpolation when first constructed.

 * 2.1.1
   * Removed --dbus-signals-enabled.
 DBus signals are now always enabled when --dbus-client